Lamden/docs/docs/dapps.md

 ```

 ### 3.3 Response object
-This information is avaiable in both responses
+This information is available in both responses

 | Property | Description |
 | ------------- | -----|